Skip to main content

 We have simplified our Cloud pricing plans and billing.
 Learn more in the blog post.We are continuously improving the reporting and tools to help you troubleshoot usage.
 Please reach out if you have any feedback or need help understanding or managing your usage.

-Usage / Billing Metrics FAQs
+Usage and Billing Metrics FAQs

 You can track usage in two ways: